mendix/docs/content/developerportal/deploy/mendix-sso.md

 7. Set the **After startup** microflow in the **Runtime** tab of **Project > Settings** to be the **MendixSSO_AfterStartup** microflow in your user administration module.

-#### 5.2.3 Using the Copied Mendix SSO Module
+#### 5.2.3 Using the Copied MendixSSO Module

-Mendix SSO will now use your new entity to administer the users.
+MendixSSO will now use your new entity to administer the users.
 You can edit the domain model and write your own user administration pages and microflows to customize your user administration completely.
-If you need inspiration or help in designing user administration, you can refer to the default implementation in the Mendix SSO module.
+If you need inspiration or help in designing user administration, you can refer to the default implementation in the MendixSSO module.

 {{% alert type="info" %}}
 Remember that data which comes from the end-user's Mendix ID via SSO (for example, **EmailAddress**) will overwrite any changes you make within your app.